Daffodils bloom, wood frogs sing! As robins pull worms from the warming soil, here are ten easy seeds to sow in May.

 10. Broccoli & Cabbage

 Last but not least, sow broccoli & cabbage indoors in early may to get a jump on the season.
 This is especially important for broccoli, which thrives in the moderate temperatures before high summer.
 Brussels sprouts and cauliflower also fall into this category.
 These belong to the Brassica family, much to the delight of your resident flea beetles.
 Best way to exclude flea beetles?
 Floating row cover with spring steel hoops.
 The additional heat captured under the row cover inspires them to grow all the more, as well.
 (Floating row cover, if you didn’t know, is rather magical.)

 Sadly, for an abundant harvest, it’s really too late to start these here in the Northeast:

 Solanids (tomato, pepper, eggplant, tomatillo, ground cherry)

-It’s too early to sow them directly in the ground and they really would rather not be transplanted:
+And friends, it’s too early to sow directly in the ground and (if you ask them!) they’d really rather not be transplanted: